apache/beam-site/src/documentation/runners/dataflow.md

 </tr>
 <tr>
   <td><code>stagingLocation</code></td>
-  <td>Cloud Storage bucket path for staging your binary and any temporary files.
+  <td>Optional.
+Cloud Storage bucket path for staging your binary and any temporary files.
 Must be a valid Cloud Storage URL that begins with <code>gs://</code>.</td>
   <td>If not set, defaults to a staging directory within <code>gcpTempLocation</code>.</td>
 </tr>
 </table>